Bright Beginnings at West Hill School & Myrtle H. Stevens School

 Serving children 3 to 5 years old

 Bright Beginnings is a joint venture between the Rocky Hill Board of Education and the Rocky Hill Parks and Recreation Department and is offered at both West Hill School and Myrtle H. Stevens School.
-Each class is team taught by an early childhood special education teacher and a speech-language pathologist.
-Two paraprofessionals complete the staff of four full time staff members per classroom.
-In addition, an occupational therapist and a physical therapist provide consultation and direct service as needed.
+Each class is taught by an early childhood special education teacher and supported by a speech-language pathologist.
+Paraprofessionals also assist within the classroom setting.
+In addition, an occupational therapist and a physical therapist provide consultation as well as direct service as needed.
 Children from three to five years old are eligible to attend Bright Beginnings.
 Each class is composed of typically developing peers and children with special needs.
-Peer models apply through the Parks and Recreation Department and are chosen by lottery.
+Peer models apply through the Parks and Recreation Department and are chosen by a screening process.
 Special needs children must meet eligibility criteria after going through a federally mandated evaluation process.
-Bright Beginnings follows the Rocky Hill Public Schools calendar and runs four days per week (Monday, Tuesday, Thursday, and Friday).
+Bright Beginnings follows the Rocky Hill Public Schools calendar and runs four days per week (Monday, Tuesday, Wednesday and Thursday).
 There are two sessions daily: a morning session and an afternoon session.

 Kids in Progress (KIP)